Guillermo Rojas Bazan

-Guillermo Rojas Bazan is an aviation model maker and researcher from Argentina.
-He is internationally renowned and considered unique and innovative in the field of museum quality airplane modeling in metal.
-His work has had a significant impact in the development of highly detailed model aircraft.
-Rojas Bazan has developed his own modeling techniques and is one of the only aircraft model builders to use aluminum.
-He is a true scratch builder, working completely by hand, foregoing electrical machines, except for a small compressor used for his airbrush.
+Guillermo Rojas Bazan (born 1949) is an aviation model maker and researcher from Argentina.

-During the first forty-five years of his career, while living and working in four different countries, he made more than 200 custom models for museums, art galleries, scale model companies, and collectors.
-He has been called the greatest aircraft model maker in the world by various sources.
+During the first forty-five years of his career, while living and working in four countries, he made more than 200 custom models for museums, art galleries, scale model companies, and collectors.

 Life and work

 Guillermo Rojas Bazan was born in 1949 in Buenos Aires, Argentina.
 Rojas Bazan received his education in both a technical school and an art school.
 From 1981 to 1988, Rojas Bazan worked for the Instituto Aeronaval (Naval Air Institute) and the Argentine Air Force.
 During that time, he worked as a technical draftsman, aircraft illustrator, and designer.
-Additionally, he was commissioned to build all of the aircraft used in Argentina's Naval history, resulting in ninety-nine aircraft models built that are still currently on display.
+Additionally, he was commissioned to build all of the aircraft used in Argentina's Naval history, resulting in ninety-nine aircraft models built.

 In 1988, he left Argentina for Spain, where he built models for an aviation art gallery in London and produced replicas for collectors in the United States and Europe.
-While working for the London gallery, Rojas Bazan was able to choose which models he built, and made several of what he describes as non-commercial models, that all sold despite not being ordered.
+While working for the London gallery, Rojas Bazan was able to choose which models he built, and made several of what he describes as non-commercial models.